Resource quantification for programming low-depth quantum circuits: Approximate programmability and circuit complexity of MO universal unitary programming

 Although programming an arbitrary unitary by preparing and retrieving a large programming state is resource-intensive, programming a low-depth brickwork circuit can be efficient.
-Recall from Definition \ref{def:brickwork_circuit} that the circuit can be decomposed into local unitary operations that apply either sequentially or in parallel.
+Recall from Definition~\ref{def:brickwork_circuit} that the circuit can be decomposed into local unitary operations that apply either sequentially or in parallel.
 If we approximately program each unitary up to a small error, the whole circuit can be programmed approximately with a satisfying performance, given that the number of gates is bounded.
 The following statement characterizes the error propagation across a brickwork circuit.

-\begin{lemma}[\cite{Nielsen2012}] For a brickwork circuit on $\ell$ gates, if each gate is programmed up to error $\varepsilon$ in diamond norm, then the unitary generated by the circuit is programmed up to error $\ell \varepsilon$ in diamond norm. \end{lemma}
+\begin{fact}[\cite{Nielsen2012}] For a brickwork circuit on $\ell$ gates, if each gate is programmed up to error $\epsilon$ in diamond norm, then the unitary generated by the circuit is programmed up to error $\ell \epsilon$ in diamond norm. \end{fact}

-Since the local gates on the brickwork circuit have a constant dimension $2^k = O(1)$, using the results from Section \ref{subsec:CircuitComplexityForUnitaryProgramming}, it requires only $\widetilde{O}(\poly (1/\sqrt{\varepsilon'}))$ quantum gates to program each gate $\varepsilon'$-approximately from the collection of their program state by invoking the MO scheme as a subroutine.
-As per Lemma \ref{lemma:errorPropagation}, to program a low-depth circuit $\varepsilon$-approximate in diamond norm, setting $\varepsilon' = \varepsilon / \ell$ would suffice.
-Therefore, programming a brickwork circuit with a fixed architecture $\varepsilon$-close in diamond norm requires
+Since the local gates on the brickwork circuit have a constant dimension $2^k = \mathcal{O}(1)$, using the results from Section~\ref{subsec:CircuitComplexityForUnitaryProgramming}, it requires only $\widetilde{\mathcal{O}}(\poly (1/\sqrt{\epsilon'}))$ quantum gates to program each gate $\epsilon'$-approximately from the collection of their program state by invoking the MO scheme as a subroutine.
+As per Fact~\ref{fact:errorPropagation}, to program a low-depth circuit $\epsilon$-approximate in diamond norm, setting $\epsilon' = \epsilon / \ell$ would suffice.
+Therefore, programming a brickwork circuit with a fixed architecture $\epsilon$-close in diamond norm requires